nicklem/nicklem.github.io/_posts/2019-11-08-poker-scorer.md

 ---
-title: "Building a Poker scorer"
+title: "How to build a poker scorer"
-slug: poker-scorer
+slug: how-to-build-a-poker-scorer
 categories:
   - Blog
 tags: